MaxBrooks114/moss-backend/README.md

 # Moss

-Moss is a React app that uses The bandsintown API to find concerts that fans have been to review.
+Moss is a React app that uses The bandsintown API to find concerts that fans have attended to review.
 Think yelp for concerts.
 ---
 ## Use it:
 https://moss.herokuapp.com/